Please note: The links below are directed to the World Space Week Association website and the global information for each year.

-As the National Co-ordinating Body for World Space Week, we support and encourage everyone to create educational opportunities, activities, and events during WSW.
-WSW is an annual celebration of the peaceful uses of space for the benefit of humankind.
+The BIS is the official UK National Co-ordinating Body for World Space Week, the British Interplanetary Society supports and encourages everyone to create educational opportunities, activities, and events during World Space Week.

-World Space Week 2022 will celebrate the theme of Space and Sustainability
+World Space Week 2022 will celebrate the theme of Space and Entrepreneurship

 Some simple steps to celebrating WSW each year: